Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate abjuration; CL 10th; Create Wondrous Item, *bestow curse;* Price 1,000 gp.

+### Armor of Arrow Attraction
-**Armor of Arrow Attraction:** Magical analysis indicates that this armor is a normal suit of *+3 full plate.* However, the armor is cursed.
+Magical analysis indicates that this armor is a normal suit of *+3 full plate.* However, the armor is cursed.
 It works normally with regard to melee attacks but actually serves to attract ranged weapons.
 The wearer takes a --15 penalty to AC against